 Perhaps you need to move the refrigerator out of the kitchen to put in new flooring or you’re preparing the refrigerator to be transported to a new home.
 Maybe you just had a brand-new refrigerator delivered to your doorstep and you’re eager to install it.
 All of these scenarios can be complicated by a problem you may not have anticipated: the appliance simply won’t fit through the kitchen doorway!
 It’s a problem many homeowners have experienced, and the solution is relatively easy.
+You need to learn how to remove refrigerator doors!
 Remove the refrigerator compartment doors and the appliance will now clear the doorway by being pushed through sideways.

-20 simple steps to remove/replace the doors on a side-by-side model
+20 steps to removing refrigerator doors on a side-by-side model

 Of course, not all refrigerators are built in the same way, but the procedure to remove the refrigerator and freezer compartment doors can be similar from model-to-model.
-Here are 20 general steps you can follow to uninstall (and reinstall) the doors on a standard side-by-side refrigerator/freezer model:
+If you’re wondering how to remove refrigerator doors, here are 20 general steps you can follow to uninstall (and reinstall) the doors on a standard side-by-side refrigerator/freezer model:

-- Always make sure you’ve unplugged the appliance’s power cord before you begin any repair or uninstallation.
+- Always make sure you’ve unplugged the appliance’s power cord before you begin removing refrigerator doors.

 - Unthread the screw securing each of the top door hinge covers, if applicable, and slide off the covers.